The total number of working days lost in Great Britain due to work related stress, depression or anxiety in 2014/15 was 9.9 million days.

 When you have a long list of things to do, it is easy to spend all of your time worrying about what you have to do rather than what you have already managed to accomplish.
 It is exactly this process that can leave you feeling overwhelmed.
 When your list of things to do just keeps growing and nothing seems to get you any closer to the finish line, the only way to make your working day/week/month manageable is to celebrate every little task that you complete along the way.
 Tick off the item on your list, take a brief moment to celebrate your accomplishment and then continue with your endless list of tasks.
 Just this small step will make the process of getting through a lot of work, more rewarding and more manageable.

-Have a relaxing song on your ipod ready
+Have a relaxing song on your device ready

 Is there one song that makes you feel incredibly relaxed or at peace?
 Perhaps it reminds you of a time when you were on a very relaxing holiday or a yoga class that you really enjoy.
 Play that song to yourself in those moments at work when you can feel your stress levels rising.
 Our bodies very cleverly associate certain emotions and even physical states with certain sounds, so just hearing a few minutes of this relaxing song could work to instantly calm you down.